I lost my keys last month.

 We all have done it.
 In this case, these lost keys required all five of my family members and an hour and 45 minutes to find them.

-When I came home from work the evening I lost my keys, my 11-year-old daughter Abigail smiled at me and said, “Remember, the simplest answer probably is the correct one.”
-I will continue to remind myself of this and hopefully you will too.
+When I came home from work that evening on the day I lost my keys, my 11-year-old daughter Abigail smiled at me and said, “Remember, the simplest answer probably is the correct one.”
+I will continue to remind myself of this and hopefully you will to.